UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 a prime quotient in $\mathrm{Con}(A_G)$ to be non-abelian, then that quotient cannot be of type 2 and, if type 1, must be a non-abelian type 1\.
-DeMeo's result that insolubility of G is IE [[1](#works-cited)] is an example of how such properties might connect; if $A_G$ having only solvable congruence quotients implied G is solvable, then a lattice L forcing a non-solvable quotient in $\mathrm{Con}(A_G)$ might enforce G's insolubility.
+DeMeo's result that insolubility of G is IE [[1](#works-cited)] is an example of how such properties might connect; if $A_G$ having only solvable congruence quotients implied $G$ is solvable, then a lattice L forcing a non-solvable quotient in $\mathrm{Con}(A_G)$ might enforce G's insolubility.
 This link between the TCT commutator and group-theoretic solvability/nilpotency is a promising area for defining cf-IE properties.